 Our South Sri Lanka Tour starts at Colombo.
 The simple part of the journey.
 We arrive to an airport which resembles a flea market, hired a minivan driver to take us south and quickly left Colombo.
 From what little we saw of the city it was different than expected.
 The city has a proper island feel to i; roads lined with banana and coconut stalls, cricketers on billboards, tattered yet colourful buildings.
 Also was also surprised to see less moustaches than expected.
 Sri Lankans are better shaved than their Indian neighbours.

-After three hours on shiny new motorways we arrive at our beachside hotel in Ahangama located on the south coast of Sri Lanka (3km from Galle).
+After three hours on shiny new motorways, we arrive at our beachside hotel in Ahangama located on the south coast of Sri Lanka (3km from Galle).
 Within the hour tsunami warnings sounded across the region as an 8.6 magnitude quake rocked the Indian Ocean.
 We reluctantly abandon our shots of local ‘arrack’ liquor and follow terrified waiters to the roadside.
 The organisation was shambolic.
 We expect to be evacuated by hotel staff but it was soon obvious this would not happen as the hotel manager disappeared in a passing vehicle.
-The only escape offered from two remaining staff was to ‘climb the pole’.
+The only escape offered from the two remaining staff was to ‘climb the pole’.
 As pole climbing was no less than insane we opted to blag seats on a fleeing tour bus (Gecko’s Tours).

 The bus joins crowds of deserting locals pushing north into Sri Lanka’s rainforests.
 Roughly two miles inland the driver pulls up and a betel chewing villager greets us with tea and shares his TV for tsunami updates.
 Nice fella.
 We then wait.
 Tsunamis are too unpredictable to feel safe and people start to put faith in speculation as rumours of possible looting force a tour guide back to protect the hotel.
 His plan to climb the pole at first sign of a wave.

 When it seems things are safe there was a further newsflash of an 8.2 magnitude aftershock hitting the Indian Ocean.
 The warning continued.
 The tour guide arrives back with treats of Pepsi and Lemon Puffs.
-I spent my hours exploring surrounding gardens and rainforest poking at fruit, spices and wildlife.
+I spent my hours exploring surrounding gardens and rainforests poking at fruit, spices and wildlife.

 It was four hours before we return to the coast.
 Now dark and for us to pack and leave would be dangerous.
 Arrack cocktails and Lion Lager failed to ease tensions with fear of tsunamis and aftershocks at back of mind.
 Anxiety continuing through the night as waves crashed and palms rattle round our beachfront guestrooms.
 This was how our South Sri Lanka tour began.
 Whale watching and island hopping plans cancelled as we join the tourist exodus of Sri Lanka’s South Coast the following morning.
 While a return to Colombo would have been the smart choice it certainly wasn’t the most exciting.
 We decide to go the long way back.
 Via tea mountains in Ella and Sri Lanka’s cultural capital of Kandy.
 The South Sri Lanka tour begins.